-Hot tubs can weight anything from 400 lbs upwards when they are empty.
-As a general rule a 2-3 person hot tub weighs between 400-600 lbs, a 4-5 person hot tub weighs between 500-750 lbs and a large 6-8 person hot tub weights between 800-1100 lbs.
+Hot tubs can weigh anything from 400 lbs upwards when they are empty.
+As a general rule a 2-3 person hot tub weighs between 400-600 lbs, a 4-5 person hot tub weighs between 500-750 lbs and a large 6-8 person hot tub weighs between 800-1100 lbs.
 These vary depending on the manufacturer of course.

 For some specific examples, Arctic Spa hot tubs have the following dry weights when empty: